-The remainder of this paper is dedicated to the proof of our main result.
-In Section \ref{sec:existence}, we prove the existence claim in Theorem \ref{thm:main}.
+The remainder of this paper is dedicated to the proofs of our main results.
+In Section \ref{sec:existence}, we prove Theorem \ref{thm:existence}.
 There we also show that the open-loop and Markovian problems have the same value.
-In the last section we prove the comparison theorem leading to the uniqueness claim.
+In the last section we prove a comparison theorem leading to Theorem~\ref{thm:uniqueness}.